 Many people consider concealing death of another to mean the physical act of hiding the body.
 While that is one way to be guilty of the crime, it also extends to hindering a discovery of whether or not a person was unlawfully killed.
 This includes failing to tell officers information about where a body is found or not telling people that the person is dead.
-If charged with concealing the death of another in Georgia, you need the representation of an experienced Georgia Criminal Defense Attorney.
-The Law Offices of Lawson and Berry have unparalleled defense experience and can help you achieve a favorable outcome in your case.
+If charged with concealing the death of another in Georgia, you need the representation of an experienced concealing death of another lawyer in Georgia.
+Our Georgia Concealing Death of Another Attorneys have unparalleled defense experience and can help you achieve a favorable outcome in your case.
 Contact us today for a free case evaluation.

 Georgia Case Law

 A woman, Jayna James, was charged with concealing the death of her fiancée, David Nemeth.
 James owned a hair salon and told one of her customers, Michael Graham, that s ahend Nemeth were not getting along.
 Graham also did some yard work for James and went to her house to pick up a lawnmower.
 Once there, he got into an argument with Nemeth and killed him.
 When James got home, Graham told her he killed Nemeth, and she told him to get rid of the body and clean up the spot of blood on the floor with 409.
 Graham buried Nemeth's body on some land owned by his father.
 When Nemeth's sister and family began to call James to check on him, she told them he had moved out, and she hadn't heard from him.
 His family filed a missing persons report that was transferred to the Bibb County Sheriff's Office, and they spoke to James about Nemeth.
 Years go by, and finally police arrested Graham after he confessed to a friend he had killed Nemeth.